← Back to Automation Failure Modes

 To build automations that survive the "Real World," you must adhere to three core engineering principles:

-1. Decoupling via Message Queues
+1. Decoupling via Buffer Logic

-2. Idempotency
+2. Idempotency (The Self-Healing Rule)

-3. Observability as a First-Class Citizen
+3. Observability as a Requirement

 Where This Pattern Fits (and Where It Doesn’t)